 Nara / Japan, part III

 Because of the amount and very well maintained temples Nara is definitely a hot spot for tourists in Japan.
-Some of the temples, shrines and ruins in Nara are part of the UNESCO World Heritage sites and among them are, Todaiji Tempel / Yakushiji Tempel / Kohfukuji Tempel / Kasunga Kaisha Shrine
+Some of the temples, shrines, and ruins in Nara are part of the UNESCO World Heritage sites and among them are, Todaiji Tempel / Yakushiji Tempel / Kohfukuji Tempel / Kasunga Kaisha Shrine

 The get the typical green color for the Mochi dough Yomogi is used.
-Yomogi is a Japanese wild plant also known as mugwort, and gives the mochi its natural green color and refreshing taste.
+Yomogi is a Japanese wild plant also known as mugwort and gives the mochi its natural green color and refreshing taste.
 Yomogi

 It was one of this unpleasant cold and wet Sundays where you rather stay in bed then to rush out hoping to get some great photo shots.
-The weather in the winter month, especialy the southern part of Japan, are quite often like that.
+The weather in the winter month, especially the southern part of Japan, is quite often like that.
 Anyway… to get a good story or pictures for a blog you have to take your job as serious as all other jobs and be on the spot with many issues.

-In the last two blogs I was writing about some strange Japanese phenomenon but this time it is not a phenomenon it is a alarming fact about the obsolete Japanese society.
+In the last two blogs I was writing about some strange Japanese phenomenon but this time it is not a phenomenon it is an alarming fact about the obsolete Japanese society.
 The figures are shocking and unbelievable, the approaches thrilling and for sure the system which the Japanese government is trying out to handle this existing and rising challenge will be copied by other countries.

 Nara / Japan, January 2017